etesync/server/README.md

 generation purposes.
 See below for how default configuration of `SECRET_KEY` works for this project.

-Now you can initialise our django app
+Now you can initialise our django app.

 ```
 ./manage.py migrate